-The floor to floor height of commercial office BG295. floors above the ground floor shall be between 3.0 to 4.0 metres.

-Height Gradients / transition to 6.4.9.6.4. surrounding urban fabric raised at 1.2m with 3.5m setback
+- The floor to floor height of commercial office BG295. floors above the ground floor shall be between 3.0 to 4.0 metres. - Height Gradients / transition to 6.4.9.6.4. surrounding urban fabric

-BG296.
+- BG296.
 The placement and orientation of buildings has an impact on neighbouring streets, existing buildings and open spaces.
-New 6 to 9 storey midrise buildings shall limit this impact through appropriate transitions in built form scale to that of neighbouring buildings.
+New 6 to 9 storey midrise buildings shall limit this impact through appropriate transitions in built form scale to that of neighbouring buildings. - BG297.

-BG297.
 For 6 to 9 storey midrise buildings fronting Main Street North, a building height gradient will be implemented to achieve a transition in scale from a maximum 9 storey height at Market Street (adjacent to the high-rise building on the south.